 The main philosophy of the hacker group Anonymous is opposing to governments and private organizations that work to promote inequality and censorship, according to the view of the group’s members.

-Their real publicity came in 2008, after they attacked the Scientology Church.
-Operation Chanology is the name given to a series of attacks on the famous church in January 2008.
-These attacks included the shut down of church websites by DDOS and the loading of phone calls and faxes designed to use up all of the church’s ink.
-Although it might sound unimpressive and even a bit low-tech, but in 2008 fax was still one of the main means of communication, and the attack cost the church not only their reputation but also a considerable financial cost.
+Their real publicity came in 2008 after they attacked the Scientology Church.
+Operation “Chanology” is the name given to a series of attacks on the famous church in January 2008.
+These attacks included the shutdown of church websites by DDOS and the loading of phone calls and faxes designed to use up all of the church’s ink.
+Although it might sound unimpressive and even a bit low-tech, but in 2008 fax was still one of the main means of communication, and the attack cost the church not only its reputation but also a considerable financial fee.

-A video released by the group after the attack on the church.
+Video released by Anonymous after the attack on the church.

-After this attack, the group managed to attack high-profile organizations every year, sometimes several times, and make headlines.
-Like in 2010 when Anonymous announced full support for WIKILEAKS and started DDOS attacks on Mastercard, Visa, PayPal, Amazon and SWISS Bank in response to actions seen as anti-WIKILEAKS, such as stopping the possibility of donating to the site.
+After Operation “Chanology”, the group managed to attack high-profile organizations every year, sometimes several times, and make headlines.
+Like in 2010 when Anonymous announced full support for WIKILEAKS and started DDOS attacks on Mastercard, Visa, PayPal, Amazon and SWISS Bank in response to actions seen as anti-WIKILEAKS, such as stopping donating to the site.
 After the founder of the site was arrested in London, Anonymous disabled the website of the Swiss Ministry of Justice because they demanded that England hand over the detainee.
 The website of the Zimbabwean government was also shut down because they censored the site.

 For the team’s full offensive history, continue to our full article about Anonymous history.